Corporate Governance

 JFE Systems, Inc. (Tokyo Stock Exchange, Standard Market)

-The main business of JFE Systems includes system integration consisting of planning, designing, development, operation, and maintenance of information system, system construction utilizing solutions, and the company’s own products, and IT infrastructure solutions that support the business system.
 Computer systems are an important foundation in the steel business that support overall business activities, including order acceptance, production, shipment, and quality management, and in using a variety of data.
 Guaranteeing the accumulation of know-how and the continuation of personnel exchanges by holding JFE Systems as a subsidiary will also be indispensable for maintaining the competitiveness of JFE Steel in pressing ahead with digital transformation.

 JFE Systems, Inc.’s predecessor, Kawasaki Steel Systems R&D Corporation, was listed on the 2nd Section of the Tokyo Stock Exchange in March 2001.
-As of March 31, 2024, the JFE Group holds 67.9% shares of JFE Systems, Inc.
+As of March 31, 2025, the JFE Group holds 68% shares of JFE Systems, Inc.

 Gecoss Corporation (Tokyo Stock Exchange, Prime Market)

 Gecoss Corporation is mainly engaged in the rental and sales of temporary construction materials, as well as in design and construction of temporary works, etc. Gecoss Corporation’s predecessor, Kawasho Lease System Co., Ltd., was listed on the 2nd Section of the Tokyo Stock Exchange in August 1994 and was subsequently reassigned to the 1st Section of the Tokyo Stock Exchange in September 1996.
+As of March 31, 2025, the JFE Group as a whole currently holds 39.5% shares of the company.

 Nippon Chuzo K.K.
 (Tokyo Stock Exchange, Standard Market)

 Nippon Chuzo K.K. is mainly engaged in the formed and fabricated materials business to manufacture a variety of casting products and the engineering business to design and manufacture bridge components, etc. The company was listed on the 2nd Section of the Tokyo Stock Exchange in October 1961.
-As of March 31, 2024, the JFE Group holds 36.2% shares of Nippon Chuzo K.K.
+As of March 31, 2025, the JFE Group holds 36.2% shares of Nippon Chuzo K.K.

 NIPPON CHUTETSUKAN K.K.
 (Tokyo Stock Exchange, Standard Market)

 NIPPON CHUTETSUKAN K.K. is mainly engaged in the manufacture and sale of ductile iron pipes and polyethylene pipes, as well as water pipe laying works.
 The company was listed on the 2nd Section of the Tokyo Stock Exchange in July 1962 and subsequently became an affiliate of JFE Steel Corporation.
-As of March 31, 2024, the JFE Group holds 30.0% shares of NIPPON CHUTETSUKAN K.K.
+As of March 31, 2025, the JFE Group holds 30.0% shares of NIPPON CHUTETSUKAN K.K.

 The aforementioned five companies are subject to rules different from those applicable to other consolidated subsidiaries and affiliates based on the guidelines of the Ministry of Economy, Trade and Industry and the Tokyo Stock Exchange regarding listed subsidiaries, and other measures are also taken so as to ensure that each of the companies conducts autonomous corporate activities exercising autonomy and flexibility.
 Each company also secures management independence as listed companies mainly by appointing outside directors who are independent from each company, JFE Steel Corporation and the Company and by establishing special committees composed of independent members such as independent outside directors, and makes sure that the interests of the said subsidiary or affiliate, as well as the interests of shareholders of the subsidiary or affiliate other than the Company, will not be unfairly impaired.